-Hip replacement surgery is highly successful at relieving pain and restoring mobility, but the recovery process requires patience and commitment to rehabilitation.
+Hip replacement is very good at relieving pain and restoring mobility, but recovery takes patience and consistent rehab work.
 Here's what to expect at each stage.

 - Arrange for someone to help at home for the first 1-2 weeks